vapoursynth/bestsource/README.md

 *hwfallback*: Automatically fall back to CPU decoding if hardware decoding can't be used for the current video track when *hwdevice* is set.
 Note that the fallback only happens when a hardware decoder is unavailable and not on any other category of error such as *hwdevice* having an invalid value.

-*exporttimestamps*: Returns an additonal array of all frame *timestamps* and its timebase in *timebasenum* and *timebaseden* containing all frame times addition to the video clip.
+*exporttimestamps*: Returns an additional array of all frame *timestamps* and its timebase in *timebasenum* and *timebaseden* containing all frame times addition to the video clip.
 Note that unknown timestamps can be set to AV_NOPTS_VALUE.
 Cannot be combined with *rff* and *fpsnum* modes.

 *level*: The log level of the FFmpeg library.
 By default quiet.
 See FFmpeg documentation for allowed constants.
 Mostly useful for debugging purposes.